KarchinLab/2020plus/doc/faq.rst

 by looking at posts with the tag `2020+ <https://www.biostars.org/t/2020+>`_.
 Otherwise, create a new post with the 2020+ tag.
 We will be checking biostars for questions.
-You may also contact me directly at ctokheim AT jhu dot edu.
+You may also contact me directly at ctokhei1 AT alumni dot jh dot edu.

 **Can I use my own custom list of oncogenes/tumor suppressor genes for training?**